ChordPro/chordpro/docs/content/ChordPro-Install-on-MacOS.md

 `/usr/local/Cellar`, e.g. `/usr/local/Cellar/perl/5.32.0/bin`.
 It is
 advised to add this to the front of your `PATH`.

-If you want to use the ChordPro GUI, install wxWidgets and wxPerl.

-    brew install wxmac
-    /usr/local/Cellar/perl/5.32.0/bin/cpan Wx

-The last command may take a while, but should complete without errors.

 Finally, install ChordPro:

     /usr/local/Cellar/perl/5.32.0/bin/cpan chordpro

-This will give you both the `chordpro` and `wxchordpro` commands.
+This will give you the `chordpro` command.

+    % chordpro --version
+    This is ChordPro core 6.050

 ## Personal configuration